 Morgan Stanley has cut back its structured derivatives business, which would be most affected by a downgrade, Porat said.
 The firm also has moved more derivatives to central clearinghouses, a probable requirement of regulations stemming from the Dodd-Frank Act, and has a higher-rated subsidiary it could use for some trades, said Porat, 54.

-“We’ve reduced the universe of relevant parts of the business (MS) or positions that would be affected by any kind of a change,” she said.
+“We’ve reduced the universe of relevant parts of the business (MS:US) or positions that would be affected by any kind of a change,” she said.

 The firm’s clients also don’t rely solely on Moody’s, Porat said.
 Morgan Stanley is rated A- by Standard & Poor’s and A by Fitch Ratings.